 I learned from Lee Bursten’s Universal Tarot of Marseille, as well as my study of the Lenormand oracle system, to read without the fancy pictures resurrected in the 20th century by Smith.
 But it’s hard to make the mental shift.
-I think both methods have merit, the “stripped down” card-relationship reading of the ancient Tarot de Marseille and Lenormand and the visual/intuitive method of post-Golden Dawn (20th century and beyond) decks.
+I think both methods have merit, the “stripped down” card-relationship reading and the visual/intuitive method of most contemporary decks.
 There are just so many different ways to connect with the cosmic energies that influence the cards, both inner (Jungian, psychological, archetypal, thematic) and outer (mundane event and emotional energies outside the self).
 I like them all.

-And David Thornton (Reiki master and Tarot reader from England) brought up something over on FB that was also repeated by Bursten; that numbers, as well as suits, can give a lot of information to read with when one doesn’t have scenic artwork to provide a guide.
-I found this method of reliance on numbers, suits, to be useful in providing material for an interpretation that does not have to rely on one artist’s or philosopher’s view of the cards.
-I think the difficult trick is to let go of your associations with the scenic pip card pictures and essentially start over mentally with just the simple pictures of wands/coins/swords/cups, then add in just the essentials (numbers, traditional suit associations) and then fill in with the actual relationships among the cards, rather than relying on any one card’s message by itself.
+One thing that Bursten brought up in looking for symbolism to interpret the minor arcana is that numbers, as well as suits, can give a lot of information to read with when one doesn’t have scenic artwork to provide a guide.
+I think the trick is to let go of your associations with the scenic pip card pictures and essentially start over mentally with just the simple pictures of staves/coins/swords/cups, then add in just the essentials (numbers, traditional suit associations) and fill in with the actual relationships among the cards, rather than relying on any one card’s message by itself.
 As with the Lenormand system, make a “sentence” out of the whole reading.

-I have to admit now that in a way, relying on the RWS story pictures can be a little restrictive, although it does regularize interpretations vs. the way it seems to have been prior to the early 20th century.
-A. E. Waite himself, in his Key to the Tarot, complains about often contradictory interpretations of the cards by traditional cartomantes.
+I have to admit now that relying on the RWS story pictures can be a little restrictive, although it does regularize interpretations vs. the way it seems to have been prior to the early 20th century.
+A. E. Waite himself, in his Key to the Tarot, complains about often contradictory interpretations of the cards by traditional cartomancers.
 And these were really just playing cards in the 15th and 16th centuries, so who knows where the “traditional” set meanings came from (the Sola Busca)?